 Gas monitoring in the medical sector is essential for ensuring patient safety, maintaining equipment functionality, and facilitating medical procedures.
-Various gases are used in medical settings for patient care, anesthesia administration, and equipment operation, and monitoring their concentrations is crucial for delivering high-quality and safe healthcare.
+Various gases are used in medical settings for patient care, oxygen administration equipment and facilities management.
+Monitoring gas concentrations is crucial for delivering high-quality and safe healthcare.

 • Oxygen (O2)